nehalist/Haven/README.md

 ### From Releases

-1. Unzip the theme directory to your `content/themes` directory in your Ghost install dir
+1. Unzip the theme directory to `<ghost directory>/content/themes/haven`
 2. Done.

 ### From GitHub

-1. Clone the repository to your `content/themes` directory in your Ghost install dir
+1. Clone the repository to `<ghost directory>/content/themes/haven`
 2. Run `npm i` to install dependencies
 3. Build the theme by running `npm run build`
 4. Done.